CS-W4121/cs-w4121.github.io/homeworks/hw3.md

 - Logs of the training task.
 - Your `cmle_config.yaml` file.

 7) Finally, run once more, this time with GPU.
-To do this, you will have to change the machine type to `complex_model_gpu`.
+To do this, you will have to change the machine type to `complex_model_m_gpu`.
 For this, we also want to change the --num_gpus parameters to be 4 in the `train-cloud.sh` file.

 **Deliverables:**